query-ai/queryai-kibana-plugin/README.md

 ![Events](screenshot.png)

 ### Installation
+- Assistance
+  - Contact help@query.ai for any assistance with below installation steps.
 - Prerequisites
   - Download and install Elasticsearch and Kibana
   - AI-Analyst is supported and tested with Kibana 7.x and 6.x
 - Install AI-Analyst plugin
-  - Kibana 7.3.0 : `./bin/kibana-plugin install https://github.com/query-ai/queryai-kibana-plugin/releases/download/7.3/Query.AI-kibana-plugin.7.3.zip`
+  - Install from URL: Example Kibana 7.3.0 : `./bin/kibana-plugin install https://github.com/query-ai/queryai-kibana-plugin/releases/download/7.3/Query.AI-kibana-plugin.7.3.zip`
+  - Alternately, download the plugin zip and install : Example Kibana 6.7.2 : `./bin/kibana-plugin install file:///my-local-file-path/Query.AI-kibana-plugin.6.7.2.zip
   - Other versions : [https://github.com/query-ai/queryai-kibana-plugin/releases](https://github.com/query-ai/queryai-kibana-plugin/releases)
   - Kibana requires exact match of plugin version to the Kibana version.
-If you can't find AI-Analyst plugin release for a Kibana release, contact help@query.ai for help.
+If you can't find AI-Analyst plugin zip for a Kibana release, download the closest versioned plugin zip file, unzip the file, change the version number in package.json, rezip the file, and then install using the file url example above.
   - Restart Kibana after plugin install.
   - NOTE: You do not need to install any other component beyond this plugin.

 ### Configuration